Tutorial: Optimize indexing by using the push API

 Azure portal

-In Azure portal, from the left navigation pane, and find the optimize-indexing index in the Indexes list.
+In the Azure portal, from the left navigation pane, and find the optimize-indexing index in the Indexes list.

 The Document Count and Storage Size are based on Get Index Statistics API and can take several minutes to update.